 7. Pawn Shops

-Usable batteries can potentially be sold to your local pawn shop.
+Usable batteries can potentially be sold to your local pawn shop for extra cash.
 Since a “middleman” is involved that also needs to earn a profit, this method might not be as lucrative as you might expect.
 For lightly used batteries, you will still be able to earn more money by selling it yourself on Craigslist.

 Of course, if you need money in a hurry, a pawn shop will give you the cash you need to today while they work on finding the right buyer.